Jewish Holidays

 Dates

-1. Passover starts on the 15th day of the Hebrew month of Nissan, which in 2024 will begin at sundown on Monday, April 22nd.
+1. Passover starts on the 15th day of the Hebrew month of Nissan, which in 2025 will begin right after shabbat, at nightfall on Saturday night, April 12th.

 2. The holiday of Passover originally lasted exactly a week or 7 days, and still does in the Land of Israel, but is observed outside Israel for 8 days.